ncct-mibi/documentation_IT/README.md

 # documentation_IT
-Documentation about the pipelines and generell IT settings (see: Google Drive for original documents)
+Documentation about the pipelines and generell IT settings <br >
+(see: Google Drive for original documents)